-For all the changes in food the majority of Sicilians are still preparing many of the dishes they have always eaten.
-However, particularly during my last two visits to Sicily I have noticed that in many restaurants and among the younger Sicilians the traditional, regional specialties are being re-invented into contemporary, innovative cuisine, but there is still strong usage of local ingredients and a respect for history and tradition.
-The photo below is of a deconstructed cannolo.
+For all the changes in food the majority of Sicilians are still preparing many of the dishes they have always eaten and there is still strong usage of local ingredients and a respect for history and tradition.
+However, particularly during my last visits to Sicily I have noticed that in many restaurants and among the younger Sicilians the traditional, regional specialties are being re-invented into contemporary, innovative cuisine.

 I appreciate the diversity in Sicilian cooking and I am fascinated by locality, origins and variations of recipes especially authentic and traditional recipes.

-My interest in food is very much driven by my curiosity in exploring my cultural origins and I enjoy visiting my extended family in Sicily who are such warm and friendly people and passionate about food.
+My interest in food is very much driven by my curiosity in exploring my cultural origins and I enjoy visiting my extended family in Sicily who are passionate about food.

-I have experience in teaching cooking classes and conducting cooking demonstrations and I have done this in South Australia and Victoria.
+I have experience in teaching cooking classes and conducting cooking demonstrations in South Australia and Victoria.

-I am interested in the cultural, environmental and economic values of food production and as much as possible I want to eat safe, in season, local and sustainable produce.
+I am interested in food production and ingredients and as much as possible I want to eat safe, in season, local and sustainable produce.